 My Approach to Helping

+** I have immediate openings for tele-therapy (video or phone sessions) and would be honored to support you during this time of uncertainty.
 Katy specializes in working with children (ages 3-17), young adults, couples, and families.
 Her areas of expertise include Autism Spectrum Disorder, Asperger's Syndrome, children coping with divorcefamily transition, and co-parenting.
 She is the creator and facilitator of the LifeMap Asperger's Social Success Group, which is a support group with a social skills coaching curriculum that teaches individuals on the autism spectrum how to successfully transition to the next stage of their lives.
-Katy has 7 years of direct clinical experience working with these populations. **Request an appointment by clicking on VISIT WEBSITE under her photo.
+Katy has 7 years of direct clinical experience working with these populations.

 CHILDADOLESCENT THERAPY - Katy enjoys working with young children and helping them cope with the stress of life in a more positive way.
 Katy has the energy to keep up with hyperactive kids - in fact, many of her therapeutic activities involve creative movement andor recreational therapy.
 When children confront problems and negative emotions in a clinical setting such as Katy's office, it allows them to change the way they think and feel.
 This positive change in the thoughtbehavior process leads the child to discover new solutions for their stress.
 Children learn to confront, define and master their problems.